Edward Carey Tyndale-Biscoe who raised the flag at Salisbury, now Harare on 13 September 1890

 In 1893 he served in the Salisbury Horse and commanded the ‘galloping Maxim’ and fought at both the battles of Shangani and Bembesi before playing his part in the 1896 Matabele (Umvukela) and Mashona (First Chimurenga) Rebellions.
 In 1897 he served with the British South Africa Company’s (BSACo) Police in Mashonaland before returning to civilian life.

 In 1899 he volunteered once again and gained a “mention in despatches” and special promotion for his part in the defence of Ladysmith during the 1899-1902 Anglo-Boer War.
+A separate article on this website Letters from the Siege of ladysmith by Edward Carey Tyndale-Biscoe covers this exciting period of his career and is included under Harare province.

 Most of the information for this article is from the book ‘Sailor Soldier’ written by his grandson David Tyndale Biscoe.
 Edward kept up a great correspondence with his next elder brother Cecil who joined the Church Missionary Society, but was not that concerned with converting Kashmiri’s to Christianity and more with teaching their children to live an active Christian life and support the weak and fight corruption wherever it occurred in the six boys’ and one girls’ school he founded.
 The Missionary and the Maharajas; Cecil Tyndale-Biscoe and the Making of Modern Kashmir written by another grandson, Hugh Tyndale-Biscoe and published by Bloomsbury, makes a fascinating read.